pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 [Futaba S3001](../datasheets/Futaba_Servo_S3001.pdf)

-## Absolut Positioning
+## Absolut Angle/Positioning

-Within this system, users have the capability to command and control servo motors in terms of absolute angles or positions.
-Unlike relative control, where movements are based on the current position, absolute control allows for the specification of exact angular positions.
-This level of precision facilitates fine-tuned control over the servo's rotational placement, ensuring that it consistently reaches and maintains specific, predetermined angular orientations.
-This feature proves particularly valuable in applications where precise and absolute positioning is essential for optimal performance.
+The internally used sensor measures the angle of the servo's output shaft absolute.
+This means that the servo knows it's absolute position independently of the angle where the system was turned on.
+Even when power cycling the servo, it will always moves to the same position when commanded to do so.
+This is a very useful feature for applications where the servo is used to control a specific angle or position.
+There for these actuators do not need to be homed or initialized before use.

-## Practical Tips
+## Practical Tips - Calibration

 - Keep in mind that every servo requires calibration for proper operation.
-Calibrated values can differ not only between different servo models but also among individual units of the same model.
+Calibration values can differ not only between different servo models but also among individual units of the same model.
 - The plug and pin arrangement provides two connection options, but one is incorrect and can result in servo failure.
 Pay close attention to matching the GND pin with the GND servo wire.
 - Operating servos beyond the minimum and maximum values may cause audible stuttering in the device.
-It's advisable to either disable this behavior or, preferably, calibrate the device accurately.
+It's advisable to either disable via software when not used, or even better, to do a proper and precise calibration to avoid this issue.

 ## Servo driver

-The ``servo`` driver is designed for managing servos, commanding the angle within a normalized range of 0 to 1.
-Internally there is a motion planner running which is used to perform smooth movements.
+The ``servo`` driver is designed for controlling servos, commanding the angle within a normalized range of 0.0f to 1.0f.
+Internally there is a motion planner running which can be used to perform smooth movements (acceleration constrained trajectories).

-To start using the ``servo`` driver, the initial step in the ``main`` file is to create the servo object and specify the pins to which the object will be assigned.

 ### Connection to the PES-board
 ---------------------------
 For the PES-board, analog servos are associated with specific ports, outlined as follows:

 ```
-// PES-Board Pin Names
+// pes-board pin names
 PB_D0
 PB_D1
 PB_D2
 PB_D3
 ```

 [PES Board pinmap](../datasheets/pes_board_peripherals.pdf)

-### Create servo object
+### Create Servo Objects
 ---------------------------

-In the given example, servos are plugged into pins D0 - D2 on the PES-Board.
-Initially, it's essential to add the suitable driver to our main file and then create an object with the pin's name passed as an argument.
+Add the servo driver ``Servo.h`` to the top of the ``main.cpp`` file:

 ```
 #include "pm2_drivers/Servo.h"
 ```

+To be able to start to use the ``servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main`` scope.

+In the following step, two servos are plugged into pins D0 - D1 on the PES-Board.
+Then create an object with the associated pins passed as an argument:

 ```
 Servo servo_D0(PB_D0);
 Servo servo_D1(PB_D1);